common-workflow-language/cwl-v1.2/concepts.md

   - id: workflow_input02
     type: File
     format: http://edamontology.org/format_2572
+  - id: workflow_input03
 ```

 Option two is enabled by the `map<…>` syntax.
 Instead of an array of entries we
 use a mapping, where one field of the `ComplexType` (here named `key_field`)
-becomes the key in the map, and its value is the rest of the `ComplexType`.
+becomes the key in the map, and its value is the rest of the `ComplexType`
+without the key field.
+If all of the other fields of the `ComplexType` are
+optional and unneeded, then we can indicate this with an empty mapping as the
+value: `a_complex_type3: {}`

 Generic example:
 ```